mustafaomereser/Z-Framework-php-mvc/README.md

     php terminal db migrate --fresh // output: reset table and write all columns. php terminal db migrate --fresh --seed // output: reset table and seed it.

+    # Module Migrate
+    php terminal db migrate --module=blog // and other parameters can be use.

     # Database Seeder:
     php terminal db seed // output: seed all seeders.